Brent-Murray/python-cheatsheet/README.md

 Print Statements
 ----
 Print statements allow users to print into the console.
-This is done by calling the `print()` function
+This is done by calling the `print()` function.
 ````python
 print("Hello World")           # print statement